 Benefits of CSA

 In a nutshell, CSA is a more critical thinking-driven and efficient approach compared with the CSV approach.
 However, the choice of CSV vs. CSA may also depend on your objective.
-For example, as a computerized system vendor, you may prefer to rely on the extensive testing and evidence to leave no stone unturned.
-But if you are a user, it might make sense to prioritize testing of the failure modes for high-risk features or systems.
+For example, as a computerized system vendor, you may prefer to rely on extensive testing and evidence to leave no stone unturned.
+But if you are a user, it might make sense to prioritize testing the failure modes for high-risk features or systems.

-As the FDA moves from CSV to CSA, this new approach represents a step-change in computer system validation, placing critical thinking at the center of the CSV process, as opposed to a one size fits all approach.
+As the FDA moves from CSV to CSA, this new approach represents a step-change in computer system validation, placing critical thinking at the center of the CSV process, as opposed to a one-size-fits-all approach.
 The change allows manufacturers to focus testing rigor on areas that directly impact patient safety and device quality.
 It’s an approach that Scilife is fully onboard with, so if you’d like to discover our validation strategy, please get in touch.